enspirit/makefile-for-monorepos/README.md

 ## Conventions

-By following some conventions our makefile adds some magic.
+By following some conventions our Makefile adds some magic.
 Let's consider the file structure of this very repository:

 ```